DrSleep/light-weight-refinenet/README.md

 ## License

-This project is licensed under the 2-clause BSD License - see the [LICENSE](LICENSE) file for details
+For academic usage, this project is licensed under the 2-clause BSD License - see the [LICENSE](LICENSE) file for details.
+For commercial usage, please contact the authors.

 ## Acknowledgments